 Withdrawal or feeling isolated.
 Hearing loss can make it harder to socialize.
 People may not be able to follow conversations, or they may get tired of asking others to speak up.
 Rather than deal with uncomfortable situations, it’s common for them to stop joining in, says Ronna Fisher, founder of the Hearing Health Center in Chicago.

 Fisher saw her father do that as he lost his hearing.
 “As it got worse, he withdrew into himself and became more isolated,” she says.
 “He didn’t want to go out to restaurants, movies, or socialize.
 He didn’t enjoy it and was often embarrassed by his missing the point or wrong responses.”

 Depression or anxiety.
 Your loved one may be tearful or less responsive than usual.
-Her sleep patterns or weight may change.
-She may have less energy and not take care of herself as well.
+Their sleep patterns or weight may change.
+They may have less energy and not take care of themselves as well.

-She may also deny there’s a problem or say things to make herself feel better, like:
+They may also deny there’s a problem or say things to make themselves feel better, like:

 - “I can’t hear anymore, but at least my health is good.”

 Refusing help.
 Even though hearing aids and other devices can be a big help, your loved one may resist.
 They may worry that it means they are officially “old” or that people will notice.